 15 Intriguing Facts About George Eliot

-Born in England in 1819, novelist and poet George Eliot is best remembered for writing classic books like Middlemarch and Silas Marner.
-Despite the time period she wrote in, the author—whose real name was Mary Anne (or Marian) Evans—was no stuffy Victorian.
+Novelist and poet George Eliot—who was born in England on November 22, 1819—is best remembered for writing classic books like Middlemarch and Silas Marner.
+Despite the time period she wrote in, the author (whose real name was Mary Anne, or Marian, Evans) was no stuffy Victorian.
 She had a famously scandalous love life and, among other linguistic accomplishments, is responsible for the term pop music.
-Here are 15 things you might not know about the beloved British writer.
+Here are 15 things you might not know about the beloved writer.

 Eliot was just an infant when her family moved from Arbury Hall to a home in a nearby town.
 But Arbury and the Warwickshire countryside left their mark on her.
 In Scenes of Clerical Life (1858), Eliot's collection of three short stories, she wrote about the area and drew inspiration from real places and people.
 And some of her stories mirrored reality pretty closely.
 For instance, she turned Arbury Hall into Cheverel Manor, and Sir Roger Newdigate, Arbury's owner, into Sir Christopher Cheverel.